-Free shuttle service is provided from the viewing areas into the corrals and back to the parking lots.
+After the roundup has concluded, free shuttle service is provided from the viewing areas into the corrals and back to the parking lots.
 Some people choose to walk.

 Pancakes, sausages and beverages are available at 6:15 a.m., in both viewing areas.
 Lunch is served at the corrals once the buffalo are rounded up until 2 p.m.
 Fee for both meals.

 Testing, branding, and sorting begins on Friday at 1 p.m. and lasts until about 3 p.m.
 Crews will work the remainder of the herd beginning October 26.

 What to Bring

 Folding chairs, cameras, binoculars, layered clothing, rain gear and sun screen.

 You will need to determine which viewing area you will be going to prior to Friday morning.

 North Parking and ViewingHead south from the Game Lodge area on Wildlife Loop Road.
 (See green path on map below.)

 South Parking and ViewingHead east on Wildlife Loop Road near Blue Bell campground.
 (See red path on map below.)